PasDeChocolat/Agora/README.md

 # Unlimited Undo: Space as a Value

 Application programming interfaces (APIs) allow software developers to access external resources for their own applications.
-This project presents a 'physical API' to allow other artists & visitors to change the state of the Kaka‘ako Agora.
+This project presents the kernel of a 'physical API' to allow other artists & visitors to change the state of the Kaka‘ako Agora.

 ## Kaka‘ako Agora